backdrop-contrib/login_whitelist/README.md

 Under tab "Blocked User-Agents":

-- create and manage block-list of User-Agent strings known as used by bad robots.
+- create and manage block-list of User-Agent strings (or wildcarded parts of strings) known as used by bad robots or just not intended for user login to your site.

 License
 -------